practicalli/clojure/clojure-cli/index.md

 Clojure CLI can also be used for [evaluating an expressions](/alternative-tools/clojure-cli/evaluate-an-expression.md) or [running Clojure from files as scripts](/alternative-tools/clojure-cli/files-and-scripts.md), although these approaches are less common.

+`clojure -M:lib/hotload:repl/rebel` runs a rich terminal UI REPL which can [use add-libs to hotload dependencies into a running REPL process](/alternative-tools/clojure-cli/hotload-libraries.md).

 ## What version of Clojure CLI tools are installed?